ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * _none_

 The HapticsOnUse method triggers the haptic feedback on the given controller for the settings associated with use.

 ---

+## Interact Controller Appearance (VRTK_InteractControllerAppearance)

+### Overview

+The Interact Controller Appearance script is used to determine whether the controller model should be visible or hidden on touch, grab or use.

+### Inspector Parameters

+ * **Hide Controller On Touch:** Hides the controller model when a valid touch occurs.
+ * **Hide Delay On Touch:** The amount of seconds to wait before hiding the controller on touch.
+ * **Hide Controller On Grab:** Hides the controller model when a valid grab occurs.
+ * **Hide Delay On Grab:** The amount of seconds to wait before hiding the controller on grab.
+ * **Hide Controller On Use:** Hides the controller model when a valid use occurs.
+ * **Hide Delay On Use:** The amount of seconds to wait before hiding the controller on use.

+### Class Methods

+#### ToggleControllerOnTouch/3

+  > `public void ToggleControllerOnTouch(bool showController, VRTK_ControllerActions controllerActions, GameObject obj)`

+  * Parameters
+   * `bool showController` - If true then the controller will attempt to be made visible when no longer touching, if false then the controller will be hidden on touch.
+   * `VRTK_ControllerActions controllerActions` - The controller to apply the visibility state to.
+   * `GameObject obj` - The object that is currently being interacted with by the controller which is passed through to the visibility to prevent the object from being hidden as well.
+  * Returns
+   * _none_

+The ToggleControllerOnTouch method determines whether the controller should be shown or hidden when touching an interactable object.

+#### ToggleControllerOnGrab/3

+  > `public void ToggleControllerOnGrab(bool showController, VRTK_ControllerActions controllerActions, GameObject obj)`

+  * Parameters
+   * `bool showController` - If true then the controller will attempt to be made visible when no longer grabbing, if false then the controller will be hidden on grab.
+   * `VRTK_ControllerActions controllerActions` - The controller to apply the visibility state to.
+   * `GameObject obj` - The object that is currently being interacted with by the controller which is passed through to the visibility to prevent the object from being hidden as well.
+  * Returns
+   * _none_

+The ToggleControllerOnGrab method determines whether the controller should be shown or hidden when grabbing an interactable object.

+#### ToggleControllerOnUse/3

+  > `public void ToggleControllerOnUse(bool showController, VRTK_ControllerActions controllerActions, GameObject obj)`

+  * Parameters
+   * `bool showController` - If true then the controller will attempt to be made visible when no longer using, if false then the controller will be hidden on use.
+   * `VRTK_ControllerActions controllerActions` - The controller to apply the visibility state to.
+   * `GameObject obj` - The object that is currently being interacted with by the controller which is passed through to the visibility to prevent the object from being hidden as well.
+  * Returns
+   * _none_

+The ToggleControllerOnUse method determines whether the controller should be shown or hidden when using an interactable object.

+### Example

+`VRTK/Examples/008_Controller_UsingAGrabbedObject` shows that the controller can be hidden when touching, grabbing and using an object.

+---